Fed-EINI: An Efficient and Interpretable Inference Framework for Decision Tree Ensembles in Federated Learning: Analysis of Fed-EINI

 \subsection{Efficiency}

-Compared with the multi-interactive inference algorithm, we proposed a parallel calculation inference framework.
-This framework decouples the interaction process between multiple parties, and multi parties can calculate in parallel with less communication rounds.
+Fed-EINI adopts efficient additively homomorphic encryption methods to secure decision paths.
+Nevertheless, the encryption operations and ciphertext exchanges among parties are still more costly in computation and communication than plaintext adopted in MI inference.
+We further adopt parallel calculation to improve the computation efficiency and reduce the number of interactions to one round to improve the communication efficiency in Fed-EINI.

-\textbf{Communication:} In the multi-interactive inference, to predict x, it is necessary to interact at each node level to query whether the split condition is satisfied, and the path to the next node is generated.
-When inferring the sample x in multi-interactive inference, communication must be performed at each level of each tree, the communications complexity of multi-interactive inference is $O(l*K)$.
-Since f(x) can be expressed as the intersection of all participants' candidates $\{f_k^{m}(x^{m})\}_{k=1}^K$, in our framework, the inference of each tree only needs to communicate once at last layer.
-The total time of communications is $O(K)$.
-As shown in Figure \ref{fig:Efficiency_1.png}, it compares the interaction process between our method and SecureBoost.
+\textbf{Parallel Inference:} For the MI inference framework, the split direction of a node is decided only after its parent node has been visited.
+With this sequential structure, each party has to wait for the completion of another party to perform local inference.
+Our proposed inference algorithm decouples the interaction process between multiple parties, and each party generates all the candidates in parallel based on its local splitting condition and local data.

-\textbf{Parallel Inference:} As shown in Figure \ref{fig:Efficiency_2.png}, it is the time cost comparison of SecureBoost by node splitting at the $i$ layers.
-While traversing a tree according to a sample, only when the split condition of the previous node is satisfied, the condition of the latter node may be satisfied.
-Each party needs to wait for the completion of the other party to perform local inference.
-In our proposed inference algorithm, each party generates all the candidates in parallel based on its local splitting condition and local data.
-Besides, the passive party's communication and the calculation of the locally generated candidate can also be performed in parallel.
+\textbf{One-Round Communication:} In the MI inference, to predict x, it is necessary to interact at each node level to query whether the split condition is satisfied.
+When inferring the sample x in MI inference, communication must be performed at each level.
+The communication complexity of MI inference is $O(K*Depth)$.
+Since $f(x)$ can be expressed as the intersection of all participants' candidates $\{f_k^{m}(x^{m})\}_{k=1}^K$, in our framework, the inference of each tree only needs to communicate once at last layer.
+The total time of communication is $O(K)$.